-- carry out or review relevant risk assessments to assess the health and safety risks to anew or expectant mother, and once these are identified, to put into place measures to address and control those risks; - review this risk assessment on a regular basis, at least annually, or more often if there are changes to the workplace, or to the work carried out there; - upon receipt of written notification that an employee is a new or expectant mother, we will immediate take into account any risks identified in the workplace risk assessment, and, if these risks cannot be avoided by taking necessary preventative and protective measures, then we will take the following action: - temporarily adjust her working conditions and/or hours of work; or, if that is not possible - offer her suitable alternative work (at the same rate of pay) if available, or if that is notfeasible - suspend her from work on paid leave for as long as necessary, to protect her healthand safety and that of her child; - provide suitable rest facilities for pregnant or breastfeeding workers, these being located, wherever possible, near to the toilets and affording the ability to lie down if necessary;

-- provide more frequent rest breaks for pregnant workers, the timing and frequency of which will be discussed and agreed; - hold regular discussions with the new and expectant mothers, giving the opportunity to raise concerns and address any health and safety risks or changes.
+- carry out or review relevant risk assessments to assess the health and safety risks to a new or expectant person, and once these are identified, to put into place measures to address and control those risks. - review this risk assessment on a regular basis, at least once per trimester, or more often if there are changes to the workplace, or to the work carried out within the role. - upon receipt of written notification that an employee is a new or expectant person, we will immediately consider any risks identified in the workplace risk assessment, and, if these risks cannot be avoided by taking necessary preventative and protective measures, then we will take the following action: - temporarily adjust working conditions and/or hours of work; or if that is not possible. - o offer suitable alternative work (at the same rate of pay) if available, or if that is not feasible. - suspend the individual from work on paid leave for as long as necessary, to protect their health and safety and that of their child. - provide suitable rest facilities for pregnant or chest feeding workers, these being located, wherever possible, near to the toilets and affording the ability to lie down if necessary. - provide more frequent rest breaks for pregnant workers, the timing and frequency of which will be discussed and agreed. - hold regular discussions with the new and expectant person, giving the opportunity to raise concerns and address any health and safety risks or changes.